(NL)LCVP: Replacement

 The Mk.V(C) will be replaced from 2025 onwards with 12 new LCVP and 8 larger Littoral Craft Mobility (LCM).
 The replacement program has a budget of 100 to 250 million euro.
 In October 2025 it was reported that the Littoral Assault Craft (LAC) of the Finnish company Marine Alutech Oy Ab will replace the LCVP's.
+The LACs are expected to serve for around fifteen years in the RNLN.